 Speaking: Vocabulary for Speaking C1 - Lesson 5: Using Low-Frequency Vocabulary Appropriately

-Let's explore a small set of powerful, low-frequency words.
+Let's explore a small set of powerful words.
 The focus here is on their precise meaning, nuance, and the specific context in which they are used.

 Meaning: Lasting for a very short time.

 Nuance & Context: Poetic and philosophical.
-Used to describe beautiful but fleeting concepts like youth, moments of happiness, or certain types of fame.
-Not for everyday short things.
+Used for beautiful but fleeting concepts like youth, moments of happiness, or certain types of fame.

 Meaning: A harsh, discordant, unpleasant mixture of sounds.

-Nuance & Context: A much stronger and more negative word than 'noisy'.
+Nuance & Context: Stronger and more negative than 'noisy'.
 It implies a chaotic and overwhelming soundscape.

-Example: "He stepped out of the quiet temple into the **cacophony** of the city street, with its horns, shouting, and construction noise."
+"He stepped out of the quiet temple into the cacophony of the city street."

-Meaning: Representing the most perfect or typical example of a quality or class.
+Meaning: Representing the most perfect or typical example of something.

 Nuance & Context: Formal and definitive.
-A very strong way of saying "the perfect, ultimate example."
+A strong way of saying "the perfect, ultimate example."

-Example: "For many visitors, enjoying a fresh coconut while watching the sunset on a Cambodian beach is the quintessential holiday experience."
+"For many, enjoying fresh coconut on a Cambodian beach is the quintessential holiday experience."

 Meaning: To shock or excite someone into taking sudden, purposeful action.

-Nuance & Context: Used in the context of leadership, social change, or inspiration.
+Nuance & Context: Used for leadership, social change, or inspiration.
 It's a powerful verb for causing action.

-Example: "The news of the impending factory closure seemed to galvanize the workers into protesting."
+"The news of the factory closure seemed to galvanize the workers into protesting."

 A university seminar is a perfect context where this type of vocabulary can be used naturally and appropriately.